Results.

 Conviction for careless driving upheld on evidence; original 12‑month sentence reduced to six months for a first offender.

-* Traffic law – Driving without due care and attention – entering a main road when other vehicles are close – sufficiency of evidence to convict. * Appellate review – assessment of whether conviction was influenced by status of occupants in affected vehicle. * Sentencing – mitigation for first offender; reduction of custodial sentence.
+Road traffic law — Traffic law — Driving without due care and attention — entering a main road when other vehicles are close — sufficiency of evidence to convict

 11 October 1974